-The Music Room is designed to provide a professional music environment to inspire our students.
-Bryan Deans, MYP Music Teacher, envisioned a space for individual practising, ensemble rehearsals and massed band opportunities.
+The Music Room was designed to provide a professional music environment to inspire our students.
+The space allows for individual practising, ensemble rehearsals and massed band opportunities.

 The room has many controls to address the unique demands of musicians.
 Superior ventilation and dedicated temperature control throughout keeps our large ensembles comfortable while they rehearse.
 Various sound-proof practice rooms are available for students to rehearse independently or in small ensembles.
 The rooms are equipped with recording equipment to submit work or critique for rehearsal.

 The lighting has been deliberately selected to enhance reading music.
 Zone lighting with colour balance and natural light reduces eye strain.
 The Music Studio is equipped with a projector to share media and learn theory.
 Multiple high-voltage power sources accommodate amplifiers and microphones for any configuration of ensemble; and mobile risers meet all configuration needs.